finos/morphir/docs/regtech_modeling.md

 # Automating RegTech

 There are a number of highly regulated industries that must adhere to complex regulations from various regulatory bodies.
 These often come in the form of lengthy documents that can be arcane, ambiguous, and expensive to interpret into computer code.
 It's even more expensive to adapt these regulations to a firm's internal systems.
-There is no competitive advantage for firms in mastering these regulations separately, so it would be mutually beneficial to have a single shared model.
-The shared model could contain verification and comprehensive testing to ensure compliance.
+There is no competitive advantage for firms in processing these regulations separately, so it would be mutually beneficial to codify and test the rules once across all firms.

-There have been attempts to do so by providing libraries.
-The challenge with this approach is that these libraries don't work with firms' existing systems.
-So in order to use them they would need to invest significantly in building new systems.
+There have been attempts to do so using shared libraries.
+The challenge with this approach is that these libraries don't work natively across the complexities of each firm's existing systems.
+In  order to use them they would need to invest significantly to build new systems that use the shared libraries.
+Another issue is that technology advances quickly and an optimal solution at any point in time is not likely to be the best solution in a short time.

 There is an alternative.
-If regulations were codified in a declarative model that could be processed, like with Morphir, then that would enable firms to create processors to adapt the models into their own systems.
+If regulations were codified in a declarative model that could be cross-compiled to run in different exeuction contexts, then that would enable firms to create their own processors to translate the model to work in their systems.
 In that way they get the advantage of a codified, unambiguous, and verifiable model while still retaining their existing systems.
+Morphir provides exaclty this capability by providing tools to project a unified model into various execution contexts.

 # Use case: US LCR
 The [US Liquidity Coverage Ratio](https://en.wikipedia.org/wiki/Basel_III#US_version_of_the_Basel_Liquidity_Coverage_Ratio_requirements) is a required report for certain banks and systemically important financial institutions.
 It's definition can be found at [https://www.govinfo.gov/content/pkg/FR-2014-10-10/pdf/2014-22520.pdf](https://www.govinfo.gov/content/pkg/FR-2014-10-10/pdf/2014-22520.pdf).
 It's complex enough that the there are accompanying documents and samples that attempt to clarify it.
 Ultimately it's a set of calculations that can be defined concisely and unambiguously in a concise and unambiguous programming language.